hanoirocker/ticketing_management/services/client/README.md

 ## Useful Information:

 To set up routing inside a Next.js project, we need to define a set of routes inside a pages directory.
-Based on the folder and file names, Next.js interprets these files as distinct routes that users can visit within the app."
+Based on the folder and file names, Next.js interprets these files as distinct routes that users can visit within the app.